Suitability of dwelling size

 On this page

-- the majority (80%) of social housing households were considered to be residing in dwellings adequate to their household composition.
+- the majority (79%) of social housing households were considered to be residing in dwellings that met the standard (adequate) to their household composition.

 - 4% of public housing, 25% of state owned and managed Indigenous housing (SOMIH) and 4% of community housing households were considered to be in overcrowded dwellings.

-- At 30 June 2019, 17% of public housing and 26% of SOMIH housing households were considered to be in underutilised dwellings.
+- 17% of public housing and 27% of SOMIH housing households were considered to be in underutilised dwellings.

 Ensuring the best fit between a social housing dwelling and household requirements is not a straightforward process.
 It is influenced by the availability of dwellings and dwelling configuration, as well as the age, condition and location of the property.
 This is in addition to the availability of options and specific household requirements (such as disability modifications), and the cost to relocate existing tenants, as well as their willingness to relocate.

-The Canadian National Occupancy Standard, commonly referred to as CNOS, is a generally accepted standard by which the dwelling size requirements of a given household are measured in Australia, however, is not necessarily used by all states/territories in the operation of social housing programs.
+The Canadian National Occupancy Standard (CNOS) is a generally accepted standard by which the dwelling size requirements of a given household are measured in Australia.
+CNOS, however, is not necessarily used by all states/territories in the operation of social housing programs.

 Canadian National Occupancy Standard (CNOS)